cade-vs/perl-net-waiter/README.md

 Called when socket is ready to be used.
 This is the place where the actual work must be done.

+## on\_prefork\_child\_idle

+Called on preforked childs, when accept timeouts (see 'TIMEOUT' option).

+## on\_forking\_idle

+Called on forking mode parent, when accept timeouts (see 'TIMEOUT' option).

+## on\_maxforked( $client\_socket )

+Called if client socket is accepted but MAXFORK count reached.
+This can be used to advise the situation over the socket and will be called right before client socket close.

+note: this handler is only used for FORKING server. preforked servers will not accept the socket at all if MAXFORK has been reached. the reason is that forking server may release child process during the accept() call.

+## on\_child\_start()

+Called right after fork, in the forked child, after initial setup but just before processing start.

+## on\_child\_exit()

+Called inside a child, just before forked or preforked child exits.

 ## on\_close( $client\_socket )

 Called right before client socket will be closed.
 And after on\_process().
+Will be called and when MAXFORK has been reached also.

 ## on\_server\_close()